 Indeed president Chris Hyams began his keynote on an enigmatic note as he explained that he would be talking about an “Orange Chair.”
 Why?
 Years ago at Indeed we started putting orange chairs in all our conference rooms as a permanent reminder of the job seeker because —as Chris explained — “Doing what’s right for the jobseeker is ingrained in our culture.”
 This fundamentally impacts how Indeed does business, as when we are asked to do things that will negatively impact the job seeker experience we have to say no. But Chris followed that up with some good news: time and again we have found that “what’s best for the job seeker is best for employers.”
 Chris also gave attendees a glimpse of Indeed’s internal “Job Seeker’s Bill of Rights” and spoke about how these core principles continue to inform our mission of helping people to get jobs.

 Next up was Indeed’s SVP of product, Raj Mukherjee, who went beyond the search engine to provide an up-close look at some Indeed products recruiters may know about, but be less familiar with.
-Raj explored how to get the most out of the 90 million resumes in the Indeed Resume database, and then took a look at how Indeed Prime (with its 90% response rate) is helping employers tackle the tech talent shortage.
+Raj explored how to get the most out of the 90 million resumes in the Indeed Resume database, and then took a look at how Seen by Indeed (with its 90% response rate) is helping employers tackle the tech talent shortage.
 After exploring how Indeed Targeted Ads can improve the quality of your applies, he revealed some interesting numbers about our Company Pages — for instance, did you know that job seekers who visit them apply 5.5 times more often?
 They do.
 At the center of the keynote lay a single idea: that technology should be a liberating force.
 As Raj put it: “In the end, employment is not ecommerce – it is about the “human” connection!”

 Empathy matters — and it’s good for business, too: “The top 10 companies in the Global Empathy Index 2015 increased in value more than twice as much as the bottom 10, and generated 50% more earnings.”
 Bianca Rehmer and Jackie Dewald, Empathy for Business Success: Spark Connections, Win Talent and Propel Your Business Forward.